Sport Taster Day: Study with us!

-Thanks to National Lottery players, we're expanding our youth outreach work across Cardiff's Southern Arc with a three-year programme that builds on our successful track record and extends into new communities.
+With support of National Lottery players, we're expanding our youth outreach work across Cardiff's Southern Arc with a three-year programme that builds on our successful track record and extends into new communities.

-Thanks to a £474,928 grant from The National Lottery Community Fund, the largest funder of community activity in the UK, we'll be reaching more young people across nine sites including Grangetown, Butetown, Ely, Llanrumney and Splott, delivering free football sessions, after-school youth clubs, mentoring and life skills workshops.
+Thanks to £474,928 grant from The National Lottery Community Fund, the largest funder of community activity in the UK, we'll be reaching more young people across nine sites including Grangetown, Butetown, Ely, Llanrumney and Splott, delivering free football sessions, after-school youth clubs, mentoring and life skills workshops.

 The programme includes weekly football sessions, after-school youth clubs, group mentoring, and Team Talk workshops on topics young people are most affected by.
 We'll also run community events, stadium tours and special experiences including match tickets for those who might not otherwise get the chance.